stelligent-mmcelreath/stelligent-u/03-iam/README.md

 Describe how that could easily be demonstrated with both a [positive and negative testing](https://www.guru99.com/positive-vs-negative-testing.html) approach._
+` No, Attach only EC2Admin policy to a user, the user would be able to launch a new instace.
+Now use that same user to assume a role with Ec2ReadOnly, the user would be unable to launch a new instance.`

 ## Lesson 3.3: Fine-Grained Controls With Policies